BGMP/SVM/README.md

   - scikit-learn
   - matplotlib
 - I suggest using venv & pip for development & dependency management.
 (In case of Apple Silicon use conda)

+## Notes
+This project was written as part of the Masters in Computer Science course "Advanced Topics on Databases" at the University of the Bío-Bío.